 If we all do our bit, we’re hoping that things will be back to normal soon.
 Thank you for your patience.

 IF YOU HAVE SYMPTOMS, PLEASE DON’T VISIT

 If you have any symptoms, are in a high risk category, are self-isolating or if you or anyone you’ve been in contact with has symptoms of coronavirus.
 We’ll look forward to seeing you soon but right now, it’s not worth the risk.

+Please remember you must book your arrival timeslot at least one day before you intend to visit.
 In order to manage the queue at entry, we’ll be providing members with a priority route.
-Please look out for a member of staff and have your membership card ready on arrival.
+Please look out for a member of staff and have your membership card and timeslot booking confirmation ready on arrival.

 STAY 2M APART

 Please keep your distance from other visitors.
 We’re putting in place safe queuing systems at the main entrance and the Coach House Cafe.